adjust/windows_sdk/README.md

 ### <a id="device-ids"></a>Device IDs

-The Adjust SDK offers you possibility to obtain some of the device identifiers.
+The Adjust SDK offers you possibility to obtain some device identifiers.

 ### <a id="di-win-adid"></a>Windows advertising identifier

-Retrieves a unique ID used to provide more relevant advertising on Windows platform.
-When the advertising ID feature is turned off on the device by the user, this is an empty string.
+This retrieves a unique ID used to provide more relevant advertising on the Windows platform.
+When a user turns the advertising ID feature off on their device, this will be an empty string.

-Get Windows Advertising Id by calling `GetWindowsAdId` method:
+Get the Windows advertising ID by calling the `GetWindowsAdId` method:

 ```cs
 var windowsAdid = Adjust.GetWindowsAdId();